Tor circuit fingerprinting defenses using adaptive padding: The fractional-delay strategy

+We first present a simple and intuitive strategy which pads clearnet connections to make them look like onion connections: when Tor receives a clearnet request from the user, we \emph{pause} that request and inject a dummy onion handshake, as described in \autoref{sec:design}.
+When the dummy handshake is complete, the clearnet request is \emph{resumed} by sending the application data over the rendezvous-handshake circuit.

-We start with a simple and intuitive strategy for injecting dummy requests.
-Since the three requests discussed in \autoref{sec:dummy-requests} are ``missing'' in clearnet connections when compared to onion ones, a natural approach is to inject a single \emph{dummy triplet} to the clearnet traffic, so that it matches the onion traffic.
-This can be achieved as follows: when the user asks to open a clearnet connection, the Tor client delays this request and first creates two new circuits, extended to two random middle nodes (two hops) inside the network \footnote{ Note that if preemptive circuits are available (see \autoref{sec:pcp}), they can be used for this purpose.
-However, in contrast to \autoref{sec:pcp}, the use of preemptive circuits here is optional and non-essential to our goals. }.
-Then, the padding machine injects a dummy HSDir request to the first circuit and a dummy introduction request to the second.
-Finally, the actual exit circuit for the clearnet connection is created, then the padding machine injects a dummy rendezvous request to the circuit \emph{before} the actual traffic, and finally the application data are sent as usual.
-This procedure, overall, creates three circuits whose traffic looks indistinguishable from an HSDir, introduction and rendezvous triplet.
+More precisely, when the user tries to access a destination on an exit circuit, the Tor client delays the request and promptly creates two new two-hop circuits, extended to random middle nodes \footnote{ Note that if preemptive circuits are available (see \autoref{sec:pcp}), they can be used for this purpose. }.
+We then use the techniques from \autoref{sec:design} to inject a dummy HSDir handshake to the first circuit and a dummy introduction handshake to the second circuit.
+Finally, the actual exit circuit for the clearnet connection is created, but we first instruct our padding machine to inject a dummy rendezvous handshake to the circuit \emph{before} the actual traffic.
+After the dummy rendezvous handshake is complete, the application data is sent as usual.
+This procedure, overall, creates three circuits whose traffic looks indistinguishable from a real HSDir, introduction and rendezvous triplet.

-Although simple and natural, this strategy has a major drawback: it delays all clearnet connections (the vast majority of Tor traffic), which is why we refer to it as the \emph{high latency strategy}.
-Note that this delay is inevitable, since the dummy requests involve several round trips to the middle node.
-Such a delay, however, severely increases the network's latency, which is clearly in contrast to the philosophy described in \autoref{sec:philosophy}.
-As a consequence this strategy is not meant as a practical suggestion, but rather as a straw-man proposal for discussion.
-In fact, the padding framework discussed in \autoref{sec:wtf} and implemented in Tor \emph{does not even allow} delaying traffic, rendering this strategy unimplementable in the current framework.
+This technique makes clearnet connections indistinguishable from onion ones with respect to both the shape (size and cell sequence) and the timing of their traffic.
+The reason is that the dummy handshake itself is indistinguishable from a real one wrt both its shape and timing (\autoref{sec:design}), and moreover, it is injected at the exact moment where the real handshake appears in an onion connection.

+In the remaining of this section, we first experimentally evaluate the effectiveness of this strategy.
+Then, we introduce \emph{fractional-delay}, a simple improvement of this strategy, which reduces latency without sacrificing privacy by padding only a fraction of clearnet connections.